Ad TechAI & Machine LearningGlobalHealthImmersive TechnologiesResearch & EthicsU.S. LegislationYouth & Education Privacy

 TOPIC 3 – Value of the Privacy Department

-TOPIC 4 – Consumer Health
+TOPIC 4 – The Tech Policy Stack of Consumer Health

 This roundtable will explore the practical and policy realities of complying with health and sensitive data restrictions.
 This is an opportunity to examine the technical “how-to” of data segmentation, focusing on current practices, emerging practices, and policies for distinguishing “consumer health data” from broader sensitive categories.
 The discussion will also tackle high-stakes implementation challenges, including the DOJ’s Final Rule on Bulk Sensitive Data.
 By bridging the gap between policy and technical, this session provides a space to trade emerging thoughts on the practicalities of meeting today’s fragmented regulatory standards.